iaifi/iaifi.github.io/iaifi-reminders/iaifi-news_semester-wrapup.md

 ## News from IAIFI Management

-Thank you to everyone who attended our events this Fall and otherwise engaged with IAIFI on our research and activities at the intersection of AI and Physics!
-We have summarized some highlights and information from IAIFI for Fall 2025.
+Thank you to everyone who attended our events this Spring and otherwise engaged with IAIFI on our research and activities at the intersection of AI and Physics!
+We have summarized some highlights and information from IAIFI for Spring 2025.
 Please feel free to reach out to us with questions or comments about any of the below.
-Best wishes for a safe and pleasant holiday season!
+Best wishes for a safe and pleasant summer!

 ## IAIFI Opportunities

 <img src="https://iaifi.org/images/phd-summer-school-logo-2026.png" align="center" style="float: right;max-width:5990px;width:50%" hspace="10" vspace="10">

-### IAIFI Summer School
+### IAIFI Summer Workshop

-Apply for our [2026 IAIFI Summer School](https://iaifi.org/phd-summer-school.html#summer-school-2026), featuring lectures and events that illustrate interdisciplinary research at the intersection AI and Physics and encourage global networking.
-Hands-on code-based tutorials that build on foundational lecture materials help students put theory into practice, and a hackathon project provides an opportunity for students to collaborate and apply what they’ve learned.
-The mission of the IAIFI Summer School is to leverage the expertise of IAIFI researchers, affiliates, and partners toward promoting education and workforce development.

-**Application details:**
-- The [application deadline](https://app.smartsheet.com/b/form/019a9d12ef3e7cb4b5a3855a4c092845) is **February 9, 2026**.
-Applicants will be notified of their status by February 16, 2026.
-- There is no registration fee for the Summer School.
-Costs of dorm accommodations will be reimbursed by IAIFI, contingent upon attendance.
-Students for the Summer School are expected to cover the cost of travel.
-- Lunch each day, as well as coffee and snacks at breaks, will be provided during the Summer School, along with at least one dinner during the Summer School.
-- Virtual attendance can be accomodated.
+This August, we will hold our fifth annual Summer School (applications now closed) and Workshop at MIT.
+The Summer Workshop will feature plenary talks, poster sessions, and networking events.
+We are also excited to partner again with the Boston Museum of Science for our Summer Workshop dinner, where we will host a [planetarium show about AI and the search for dark matter](https://www.mos.org/events/beyond-telescope/unveiling-invisible-milky-way-ai).

-**Summer School Details:**
+**Summer Workshop Details:**
-- When: August 3–August 7, 2026
+- When: August 10 –August 14, 2026
-- Where: Boston/Cambridge, MA (exact location TBA)
+- Where: Boston/Cambridge, MA (MIT)
 - What: View the agenda [on the Summer School webpage](https://iaifi.org/phd-summer-school.html#lecturers).
 Lecturer details will be added as they are confirmed by the organizing committee.
 - See [FAQs](https://iaifi.org/phd-summer-school.html#faq) on the Summer School webpage

 <img src="https://iaifi.org/images/summer-workshop-logo_2026.png" align="left" style="float: left;max-width:5990px;width:30%" hspace="10" vspace="10">
-**Also save the date for the [IAIFI Summer Workshop 2026](https://iaifi.org/summer-workshop), which will be held August 10–14, 2026 in Boston/Cambridge (exact location TBA)!
+**Also save the date for the [IAIFI Summer Workshop 2026](https://iaifi.org/summer-workshop), which will be held August 10–14, 2026 in Boston/Cambridge (MIT)!
 Registration will open in January 2026.**

 <br>